 When it comes to people, it’s friendliness, not defensiveness, that’ll keep you safe on the road.

 Combine that with listening to your instinct, and you’ll also know when something’s off and it’s time to pedal on.

 Safety In Traffic

-Conversely, the most dangerous situations I’ve ever been in on a bike tour involve massive trucks flying past inches from my face on highways with no hard shoulder.
+The most dangerous situations I’ve ever been in on a bike tour have involved massive trucks flying past inches from my face on highways with no hard shoulder.